 Data Policies & Privacy Issues

 The data owners (SEER registry PIs and CMS) hold NCI responsible for tracking the use and location of all released SEER-CAHPS data.
-Given the interest in SEER-CAHPS data, there is an ever increasing number of data requests that need to be tracked.
+Given that interest in SEER-CAHPS data continues to grow exponentially, there is an ever increasing number of data requests that need to be tracked.
 In order to ensure that NCI is knowledgeable about how the data are being used, who is using the data and to avoid a change in scope, limitations on the number of data updates, data retention and data sharing are warranted.

-The maximum number of times data can be obtained for the same project is three: initial data request and then updated data from the next two subsequent linkages.
+For applications that are approved for the 2020 Linkage, you will be able to request data up to three times: the initial data request and then updated data from the next two subsequent linkages.
 If additional updates are desired, investigators will need to submit a new application for review and approval.

 The Data Use Agreement (DUA) states the data retention time period is 5 years.
-If additional time is necessary to complete the approved project, investigators must request a one-year extension to the DUA.
-These extensions may be renewed annually until a maximum data retention period of 10 years.
-If more than 10 years has lapsed since data were initially received, investigators will need to submit a new application for review and approval.
-Without an approved extension, all SEER-CAHPS data must be destroyed.
+If additional time is necessary to complete the approved project, investigators can request an extension to the DUA.
+However, any DUA established prior to December 2020 will not be extended.
+Investigators will need to submit a new application for review and approval.
+Without an approved extension, all previously released SEER-CAHPS data must be destroyed.

 Please note that the data retention period for the shared data will commence from when the data for the initial project was received not when the request to share the data was submitted.